Physical inventory on the date of commencement of activity

 - in the event of a change of shareholder,

-- as of the date of liquidation of the operations,
+- as of the date of liquidation of the activity,

 - in the event of losing the right to lump-sum income tax during the tax year

-The intention to make an inventory at a different time than on 1 January, 31 December and on the day of commencement of business activity the appropriate head of the tax office must be notified in writing at least seven days before the date of its preparation.
+The appropriate head of the tax office must be notified in writing of the intention to make an inventory at a different time than on 1 January, 31 December and on the day of commencement of business activity at least seven days before the date of its preparation.